Cubans stake out culture ministry in unusual display of dissent | Technology

 Cubans stake out culture ministry in unusual display of dissent

-More than 150 people staked out Cuba's culture ministry on Friday to demand answers over the state's handling of a hunger strike by a group of artists and activists, in an unusually large display of public dissent on the Communist-run island.
-Late on Thursday, authorities had broken up the hunger strike, intended to protest curbs on civil liberties, by evicting the participants and others from a house in the rundown San Isidro neighborhood of Old Havana where they had been staying.
+More than 150 people staked out Cuba's culture ministry on Friday to show solidarity with dissident artists facing a state crackdown, in an unusually large display of public dissent on the Communist-run island.
+The demonstrators demanded a dialogue over limits on freedom of expression and what they call state repression after the authorities cracked down on the San Isidro Movement of dissident artists and activists.

-Authorities said there had been a violation of health protocols and they had to intervene to prevent the spread of the coronavirus.
-State-run media showed images of what appeared to be doctors backed up by police cars leading the dissidents out of the building.
-The dissidents said the health protocols were a pretext to end a protest that cast a spotlight on rights abuses in the one-party state.

-The crowd outside the culture ministry, which included prominent artists like Tania Bruguera, said they were there to show solidarity but also to make clear to the government their opposition to growing limits on freedom of expression.
-"It was horrid," said actress Juliana Rabelo, 29, outside the ministry.
-She added that it was encouraging to see the "growing engagement."
+The Dutch and Czech governments and Amnesty International, as well as other rights groups, voiced concern on Friday about human rights in Cuba.
+The movement has been protesting the imprisonment of a rapper on charges of contempt, casting a spotlight on the one-party state's treatment of human rights.
+Eight members and allies went on hunger strike 10 days ago.

-The 14 artists, activists, journalists and academics briefly detained on Thursday - of which five had been on the hunger strike - said their phones were seized and reset so they did not have images of the move against them.
+Authorities broke up the strike on Thursday, evicting everyone from the movement's headquarters, citing a violation of COVID-19 health protocols.
+The dissidents said this was a pretext to end their protest.
+Fourteen dissidents, including five still on hunger strike, were briefly detained.
+They said their phones had been seized and reset, deleting images of the move against them.

+"The way they were already treating them left us constantly uneasy, also like our own freedom was being threatened," said Yunior Garcia, an actor and one of the organizers of the stakeout.
+"But what happened yesterday was the straw that broke the camel's back."
+The San Isidro Movement, named after the rundown neighborhood in Old Havana where the group has its headquarters, was founded in 2018 to oppose a decree they said increased censorship on the cultural sector.

+The artists, who often use irreverent performances to criticize the government, have faced frequent temporary arrests and other forms of pressure.
+The government calls dissidents, including the San Isidro crew, mercenaries directed by the United States to destabilize it.
 Some Cubans reported that social media platforms in the country, where the state has a monopoly on telecommunications, were briefly shut down to prevent news of the raid from being shared online.
+Access to several news sites with a focus on Cuba, like the Miami Herald, has also been blocked in recent weeks.

 ALSO READ